Shuffle algebras, lattice paths and quantum toroidal $\mathfrak{gl}_{n|m}$: Introduction

 which are implied in \eqref{eq:Z-trace}.
 The graphical representation of $Z_N$ is the same as \eqref{eq:Z-trace} but with the indices $\alpha$ and $\beta$ removed.
 Algebraically $Z_N$ reads:

 Consider any $X\in \text{End}(V^{\otimes N}) (z_1 \ldots z_N)$.
 In Section \ref{sec:Psi} we show that the assignment:

 realizes an anti-isomorphism of the matrix shuffle algebras $\CA' \xrightarrow{\sim} \CA^+$ given by $X \mapsto \Psi[X]$.
-Here $\CA'$ is a matrix shuffle algebra which is related to the dual of $\CA^+$ by a simple transformation (see Section \ref{sec:A-prime}).
-The diagonal matrix $\hat u^{\otimes N}$ in \eqref{eq:Z-R introduction} is a generator of tensor products of diagonal matrix units $E_{ii}$:
+Here $\CA^+$ is a matrix shuffle algebra defined in Section \ref{sub:symmetric tensors} and $\CA'$ is a matrix shuffle algebra which is related to the dual of $\CA^+$ by a simple transformation (see Section \ref{sec:A-prime}).
+The diagonal matrix $\hat u^{\otimes N}$ in \eqref{eq:Z-R introduction} is a generator of tensors composed of diagonal matrix units $E_{ii}$: